gcohenfr/gcohenfr.github.io/_posts/2017-07-27-test-markdown.md

 subtitle: Can we predict protein from mRNA?
 ---

-Online today in Nature: http://rdcu.be/uvBy with accompanying Shiny application to play with 5,895 genes (https://dakep.shinyapps.io/central-dogma/).
+Online today in Nature [here](http://rdcu.be/uvBy) with accompanying Shiny application to play with 5,895 genes [here](https://dakep.shinyapps.io/central-dogma/).